erlage/rad/README.md

   );
 }
 ```
 That's pretty much it.
-This might not look like a big improvement at first but above we've actually created a brand new HTML widget that has its own identity and semantics.
+This might not look like a big improvement at first but we've actually created a brand new HTML widget that has its own identity and semantics.
 Unlike other frameworks where you'd create a component by implementing bunch of methods, in Rad you can extend widgets to create new widgets.

 ## FAQ